LucasSGomide/MongoDB/README.md

 db.collection.find({ $or: [{ qty: { $lt: 20 } }, { price: 10 }] });
 ```

+Executes a logical operator **OR** on an array of two or more query expressions, and returns the documents that satisfy *at least* one of them.

 ### NOR

 ```
 db.collection.find({ $nor: [{ price: 1.99 }, { sale: true }] });
 ```

+Executes a logical operator **NOR** on an array of two or more query expressions, and returns the documents that fail *at least* one of them.

 ### AND